mangohead12/PatrickFPortfolio/_projects/robot_arm.md

 - The robot shall be capable of holding 16oz of liquid and various small objects
 - The robot should fit in a generic kitchen setting

+This was the initial task decomposition for the robot:
+- Recieve order from user
+- Pick up mixing cup
+- Move to ingredient location
+- Dispense ingredient to mixing cup
+- Repeat previous two steps until drink is assembled
+- Dispense drink to user

 ## Subsystems
 ---
 The robot arm is divided into two subsystems: